jpmitiguy/ExcelProjectFall2022/README.md

 ### Dependencies

 * Requires Python installation
-* Requires xlwings library and pywin32 library
+* Requires xlwings library (and pywin32 library)
 * Requires time & datetime libraries (generally pre-installed with Python installation)
-* Requires Excel files
+* Requires Excel
-    1. Excel file with up-to-date stock/mutual fund information
-    2. Excel file with bare bones of account information

 ### Installing

-1. Install xlwings & pywin32 libraries
+1. Install xlwings library (& pywin32 library; installing xlwings will also install pywin32)
     ```
     pip install xlwings
     ```
+2. Download main.py, StockInfo.py, FidelityHoldingsProject.xlsm, and StockAndMutualFundInfo.xlsx files to the same folder
+3. Create macro titled "DeleteExtraAtSymbol" with this code:
     ```
-    pip install pywin32
+    Sub DeleteExtraAtSymbol()
+    '
+    ' DeleteExtraAtSymbol Macro
+    ' When I copy and paste using xlwings and python, it inputs an "@" symbol into some formulas.
+This macro is designed to remove these..
+    '

+    '
+        Columns("V:AQ").Select
+        Selection.Replace What:="@$", Replacement:="$", LookAt:=xlPart, _
+            SearchOrder:=xlByRows, MatchCase:=False, SearchFormat:=False, _
+            ReplaceFormat:=False, FormulaVersion:=xlReplaceFormula2
+    End Sub
     ```
-2. Download main.py, StockInfo.py, FidelityHoldingsProject.xlsm, and StockAndMutualFundInfo.xlsx files to the same folder
-3. Use FidelityHoldingsProject.xlsm and StockAndMutualFundInfo.xlsx as templates to adjust to your own criteria
+4. Use FidelityHoldingsProject.xlsm and StockAndMutualFundInfo.xlsx as templates to adjust to your own criteria

+### Before First Run of Program
+1. Open StockAndMutualFundInfo.xlsx
+2. Navigate to the tab titled "Data" on the ribbon
+3. Click "Refresh All" under the group "Queries & Connections"
+4. Follow prompts to allow connections to yfinance
+    * Click "Connect"
+    * Click "Private" or desired privacy setting under the drop-down menu
+5. Execute the program (see below)

 ### Executing program